umass-compsci-220/umass-compsci-220.github.io/materials/homework/oracles.md

      exchange a[j] and a[i]
 ```

-An function that returns a random number between some range can be done using `Math.random` and `Math.floor`:
+A function that returns a random number between some range can be implemented using `Math.random` and `Math.floor`:

 ```ts
 // Returns a random integer i where min <= i < max